-- Refers to the reflection or transmission of a light ray upon interaction with a material.
+Refers to the reflection or transmission of a light ray upon interaction with a material.
 See also Light Paths.

 Compare to World Space.

-- The intensity of light either in an image/model channel, or emitted from a surface per square unit in a given direction.
+The intensity of light either in an image/model channel, or emitted from a surface per square unit in a given direction.

-- Manifold meshes, also called water-tight meshes, define a closed non-self-intersecting volume (see also non-manifold).
-A manifold mesh is a mesh in which the structure of the connected faces in a closed volume will always point the normals (and there surfaces) to the outside or to the inside of the mesh without any overlaps.
-If you recalculate those normals, they will always point at a predictable direction (To the outside or to the inside of the volume).
+Manifold meshes, also called “water-tight” meshes, define a closed non-self-intersecting volume (see also Non-manifold).
+A manifold mesh is a mesh in which the structure of the connected faces in a closed volume will always point the normals (and their surfaces) to the outside or to the inside of the mesh without any overlaps.
+If you recalculate those normals, they will always point at a predictable direction (to the outside or to the inside of the volume).
 When working with non-closed volumes, a manifold mesh is a mesh in which the normals will always define two different and non-consecutive surfaces.
 A manifold mesh will always define an even number of non-overlapped surfaces.

 A polygon roughly the size of a pixel or smaller.

 “MIP” is an acronym of the Latin phrase “multum in parvo”, meaning “much in little”.
-Mip-maps are progressively lower resolution representations of an image, generally reduced by half squared interpolations using anti-aliasing.
+Mip-maps are progressively lower resolution representations of an image, generally reduced by half squared interpolations using Anti-Aliasing.
 Mip-mapping is the process used to calculate lower resolutions of the same image, reducing memory usage to help speed visualization, but increasing memory usage for calculations and allocation.
 Mip-mapping is also a process used to create small anti-aliased samples of an image used for texturing.
 The mip-mapping calculations are made by CPUs, but modern graphic processors can be selected for this task and are way faster.